-U.S. jobless claims above 230,000 for fifth straight week
+U.S. jobless claims rise to 235k, most in nearly six months

-WASHINGTON (AP) — More Americans applied for unemployment benefits last week and while layoffs remain low, it was the fifth consecutive week that claims topped the 230,000 mark.
+WASHINGTON (AP) — More Americans applied for unemployment benefits last week and while layoffs remain low, it was the fifth consecutive week that claims topped the 230,000 mark and the most in almost six months.

-Applications for jobless aid for the week ending July 2 rose to 235,000, up 4,000 from the previous week, the Labor Department reported Thursday.
+Applications for jobless aid for the week ending July 2 rose to 235,000, up 4,000 from the previous week and the most since mid-January, the Labor Department reported Thursday.
 First-time applications generally track with the number of layoffs.
 Until early June, claims hadn’t eclipsed 220,000 since January and have often been below 200,000 this year.

 The four-week average for claims, which evens out some of the week-to-week volatility, inched up by 750 from the previous week, to 232,500.